null

 Pre-wash

 The pre-wash removes most of the initial soil.
+A small amount of detergent is usually sufficient.

 Main wash

+The main wash is responsible for deep cleaning the absorbent layers.
 Because cloth diapers are heavily soiled, the main wash typically requires the full detergent amount recommended for heavily soiled laundry.

 If you are unsure about detergent compatibility or washing routines, visit our: